mrquantumoff/quadrant/PRIVACY_POLICY.md

 ```

 The Quadrant Share feature in Quadrant v12+ requires optional data collection enabled (hardware id), in order not to have the database spammed with hundreds of codes.

+### The data that Quadrant ID accounts uses
+#### Quadrant ID requires the user's email with the following purposes:
+* Verifying that the account is not made by a bot
+* Notifying the user of the changes/new sign-ins to their account
+#### Quadrant ID requires the user's name to greet them when they opens their account details.
+#### Quadrants ID requissres the user to specify a password for authentication, it is securely hashed using argon2id and is used to delete the account, sign in to the account or to change the account data.
+#### Quadrant ID requires the user to specify their username, it currently is just a reserved field, and is not used in anything other than the registration process.
+### Usage of the Quadrant ID doesn't require turning on the optional data collection, but some of the features (such as Quadrant Share) do require it.